KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 # Immutable Data

-In this article I'll be talking about the advantages and disadvantages of immutable data in databases, and walking through a simple blog application in PostgreSQL.
+In this article I'll be talking about the advantages and disadvantages of immutable data in databases.
+As a demonstration I'll walk through a simple blog application in PostgreSQL.
 I highly recommend this approach in many cases, but the standard 'caveat emptor' disclaimer applies.
 Be aware of the trade-offs you are making.